 The many benefits of introducing SLT as first-line therapy include avoiding the side effects of topical medications, removing the difficulty of adherence to medication eye drops, simplifying the treatment regimen, and improved SLT efficacy when used as first-line therapy.

-Article by Constance Okeke, MD, MSCE.
-Dr. Okeke is an assistant professor of ophthalmology at Eastern Virginia Medical School in Norfolk, VA., and a glaucoma specialist and cataract surgeon at Virginia Eye Consultants.
+Dr. Okeke is an assistant professor of ophthalmology at Eastern Virginia Medical School in Norfolk, VA, and a glaucoma specialist and cataract surgeon at Virginia Eye Consultants.